Rockets land in Erbil hours after Iraqi PM pledges to protect diplomats | Law-Order

 "Six rockets were launched from the borders of the Sheikh Amir village in Nineveh province by the Popular Mobilisation Forces who were targeting (U.S.-led) coalition forces in Erbil International Airport," the service said.
 Four rockets landed at the edge of the airport compound and two did not explode, it added in a statement.

 The Kurdish interior ministry condemned the attack, which it said took place at 8:30 p.m.
 (1730 GMT).
 It did not directly blame the PMF but said the rockets were launched from an area under the jurisdiction of the PMF's 30th Brigade.
-Spokesman Colonel Wayne Marotto of the U.S.-led coalition said initial reports were that indirect fire did not land on coalition forces in Erbil.
+U.S. Army Colonel Wayne Marotto, spokesman for the U.S.-led coalition, said initial reports were that indirect fire did not land on coalition forces in Erbil.
 "There was no damage or casualties.
-Incident is under investigation," he said on Twitter.
+Incident is under investigation," he posted on Twitter.

 No group claimed immediate responsibility for the attack, which occurred hours after Iraqi Prime Minister Mustafa al-Kadhimi pledged in a meeting with top diplomats to protect foreign missions and limit possession of weapons to state forces following a U.S. threat to shut down its embassy in Baghdad.
 "Those who carry out attacks on foreign missions are seeking to destabilise Iraq and sabotage its regional and international relations," Kadhimi told 25 foreign emissaries, including the U.S. ambassador, earlier on Wednesday.